aaomidi/LilyBook/README.md

 + /glist will not show vanished players (Essentials).
 + /message will not send a message to a player if that player has ignored the sender (Essentials).
 + Teleports players to a specified server when the server is shutting down or reloading.
++ When a staff members joins or leaves, other staff members on the server will be notified.

  ----------